Web Scraping with AWS Lambda

 - template.yaml - A template that defines the application's AWS resources.

-file in this project.
+The application uses several AWS resources, including Lambda functions and a Step-Function.
+These resources are defined in the template.yaml file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 Deploy the sample application